Kishor-Bhaumik/DeepFake_inconsistencuy/README.md

-This is the official implementation of WDC-2023 paper by Kishor Kumar Bhaumikand Simon S. Woo \
+This is the official implementation of WDC-2023 paper by Kishor Kumar Bhaumik and Simon S. Woo \
 [Exploiting Inconsistencies in Object Representations for DeepFake Video Detection](https://dl.acm.org/doi/pdf/10.1145/3595353.3595885).